 You can choose to vote FOR, WITHHOLD or AGAINST, depending on the items to be voted on.
-When you vote by proxy, you may appoint either the persons named as proxies in the proxy form or voting instruction form (who are the Board Chair and the President and Chief Executive Officer of the Company, or in the case of Employee Shares, Computershare Trust Company of Canada) or you may appoint someone else to vote for you as your proxy holder by using the enclosed form of proxy or voting instruction form.
+When you vote by proxy, you may appoint either the persons named as proxies in the proxy form or voting instruction form (who are the Board Chair and the Interim President and Chief Executive Officer of the Company, or in the case of Employee Shares, Computershare Trust Company of Canada or Fidelity Institutional Retirement Services Company) or you may appoint someone else to vote for you as your proxy holder by using the enclosed form of proxy or voting instruction form.
 You have the right to appoint any other person or company (who need not be a shareholder) to attend and act on your behalf at the Meeting.
 That right may be exercised by writing the name of such person or company in the blank space provided in the proxy form or voting instruction form, or by completing another proper form of proxy.
 Make sure that the person you appoint is aware that he or she is appointed and that this person attends the Meeting.

 Your common shares will be voted or withheld from voting in accordance with your instructions indicated on the proxy form or voting instruction form.
-If no instructions are indicated, your common shares represented by proxies in favour of the Board Chair or the President and Chief Executive Officer (or in the case of Employee Shares, Computershare Trust Company of Canada) will be voted as follows:
+If no instructions are indicated, your common shares represented by proxies in favour of the Board Chair or the Interim President and Chief Executive Officer (or in the case of Employee Shares, Computershare Trust Company of Canada or Fidelity Institutional Retirement Services Company) will be voted as follows: